Tel:+66 53282691 Mobile: +66 837607715日本語版ホームページはこちら,svgjapan.jimdo.com

 Face book: SVG Thaimassagetrainingcenter

-Welcome to SVG THAI MASSAGE TRAINING CENTER, Chiangmai Thailand
+SVG THAI MASSAGE TRAINING CENTER, CHIANGMAI THAILAND

 " Bring your success , bring your happiness "

-Course fee 10,000 THB (335 US DOLLAR)
+Course fee 10,500 BAHT (350 US DOLLAR)

 Apply 20 days or 120 hours Basic, Intermediate and Advanced Thai Therapeutic Massage Course Level 1, 2, 3 and 4

-Course fee 25,000 THB (835 US DOLLAR)
+Course fee 25,000 BAHT (835 US DOLLAR)

 and we will contact you within 24 hours."

 THE SVG THAI MASSAGE TRAINING CENTER, CHIANGMAI THAILAND

 THE 10 THAI LANNA ANCIENT ARTS EDUCATION CENTER, WAT SRISUPHAN